 💡 Get an engaged class with 6 more interactive presentation ideas

 Interactive Presentation Ideas for Work

-Team building activities and casual gatherings took a major hit with the pandemic.
-We’re betting that many of us have never even met our colleagues or work buddies.
+Team building activities and casual gatherings took a significant hit with the pandemic.
+We’re betting that many of us have never met our colleagues or work buddies.

-Interactive presentations are the best way to get your audience engaged and mingling with each other, taking out the “awkwardness factor”.
+Interactive presentations are the best way to engage your audience and mingle with each other, taking out the “awkwardness factor”.